ZainabSultan/Demography-Analysis/README.md

 # Data exploration questions:

 1. What affects the happiness of developing and developed countries the most?
-Comparison of how much the factors impact happiness in the 2 categories.
+Comparison of how much the factors impact happiness in this 2 categories over from 2015 => 2019.
 2. What is the difference in immunization trends in developing VS developed countries?
 Study of how do the immunization strategies affect the life of individuals.
 3. How does the healthcare quality change across different regions and subregions?
 4. How does life expectancy in each region change across the years?
 This gives us insights about how general health changes across years.
 5. Exploring the relation between region and happiness across the years.
 Are some regions happier than others?
 6. How does density affect happiness?
 Density is population divided by area and it represents how much a country is packed

+# Airflow
+The dag folder contains the dag for pipline ccleaning and merging, The path in the dags need to be renamed to work